adcimon/cheatsheets/webrtc/webrtc.md

 A signaling server should handle:

-* Authentication: Exchange certificates for proper secure communication.
+* **Authentication**.
+Exchange certificates for proper secure communication.
-* Media capabilities: Both peers need to agree in the media formats the session will support.
+* **Media capabilities**.
+Both peers need to agree in the media formats the session will support.
-* ICE candidates: One endpoint needs to know how to deliver the streaming to the other endpoint.
+* **Connection candidates**.
+Each peer needs to know hot to send data to the other peer.

+It is up to the application to ensure that this out-of-bounds communication is performed securely and accessible for both peers.

 ## ICE